zombodb/zombodb/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/zombodb.svg?style=flat)](https://twitter.com/zombodb)

-# 🚨 Note 🚨

-This is ZomboDB 3000.0.0-**beta1**.
-This represents a year-long rewrite of ZomboDB to Rust.

-It is expected that the alpha/beta phase will continue through January 2021.
-That said, please get started with it today.
-Report Issues, provide feedback, and also [sponsors our work](https://github.com/sponsors/eeeebbbbrrrr)!

 ## Readme
 ZomboDB brings powerful text-search and analytics features to Postgres by using Elasticsearch as an index type.
 Its comprehensive query language and SQL functions enable new and creative ways to query your relational data.